daelvn/alfons/README.md

 #### filename

 Returns only the filename without extension and parent path. `/home/daelvn/test.txt` becomes `test`.
+Only available starting from version 3.6+

 #### git